7 min read

 The butler dabbed his eyes with a handkerchief, lamenting that the brilliant and intelligent young miss had become simple-minded, while Kallix clutched his head from the throbbing headache.

-Before even a day had passed, various rumors spread through the count's household.
-However, perhaps thanks to the conduct Rosaline had shown before the incident, the content of those rumors was rather... strange.
+Before even a day had passed, rumors had begun circulating through the count's household.
+Given the conduct Rosaline had established before the incident, the content of those rumors was... not quite what one might have predicted.

-"So... our sister... received the blessing of one above, returned alive from the valley of death after six days, opened her eyes only one day after arriving to dispel the dark aura of death spreading through the count's household, despite her severe injuries toured the entire estate to stabilize the public sentiment, and rolled up her sleeves for the lowly without even noticing her hair becoming disheveled?"
+"So.
+Our sister... received the blessing of one above, returned alive from the valley of death after six days, woke within a single day of arrival to dispel the black aura of death that had settled over the count's household, and—despite her severe injuries—toured the entire estate to stabilize public sentiment, going barefoot for the lowly without once noticing her hair had become a complete disaster?"

 "Yes."